raspberrypilearning/sensing-science/lesson-5/lesson.md

 ##Analysis of the results

-- Open the folder called science_task5, there will be a timelapse series of photos for each temperature.
+- Open the folder called science_task5; there will be a timelapse series of photos for each temperature.
 - Using a ruler measure the maximum diameter of the balloon in each photo and record on a table.
-Each photo was taken with a 5 minute interval.
+Each photo was taken with a five minute interval.
 - Plot a graph of balloon diameter against time for each temperature.